2-0aadarsh/react-theme-toggle/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to **fork** this repository, create a **new branch**, and submit a **pull request**.

-## License
-This project is **MIT Licensed**.
-Feel free to use and modify it as per your requirements.

 ---

 **Made by Aadarsh**